snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 ![Organization](../assets/img/acoustic-painting1.jpg){: .mx-auto.d-block :}

 **Step 3.
-Install panels.** Paneling was *super easy* to cut with box cutters and hang using the provided (renter-friendly!) adhesive strips.
+Install panels.** Panels were *super easy* to cut with box cutters and hang using the provided (renter-friendly!) adhesive strips.

 **Step 4.
 Fill baseboard gap** with a [flexi caulk strip](https://instatrim.com/products/instatrim-trim-strips-white?variant=39675875360856), since I suspect my kiddo would have tried to stuff cards and toys in there otherwise... :black_joker: :smiling_imp: